Daryll Neita: 2020–present

 In 2022, Neita represented England at the Commonwealth Games in Birmingham, where she set a new personal best of 10.90 in the semi-finals.
 In the final, she ran 11.07 to finish in third place, winning a bronze medal.
 The same month, she took a medal of the same colour at the European Championships.
+Neita became the British 200 metres champion after winning the title at the 2022 British Athletics Championships.

+Neita won a silver medal in the 200 metres at the 2024 European Championships in Rome, Italy, with a time of 22.50s.

+After winning the 100 metres gold medal at the 2024 British Athletics Championships, Neita was subsequently named in the Great Britain team for the 2024 Summer Olympics.
+She placed fourth in the 100 m, the best result by a British woman in 64 years in the event.
+Neita also placed fifth in the 200 m, and won a silver medal in the 4 × 100 m relay.

+In November 2024, it was announced that Neita had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.